 Why Should Users Disable Remote Desktop Protocols?

-With hackers having such easy access to surveilling, disabling open remote access for remote security to your system diminishes threats from cybercriminals that can insert malware and get access to your private information.
+With hackers having access to surveilling, disabling open remote access for remote security to your system diminishes threats.
+This includes cybercriminals that can insert malware and get access to your private information.

 Turning off the remote desktop protocol when not using it can protect your computer from risk of exposure.